Architecture

 ACEFACE connect sequence

-Apollo devices that use the AudioExtension path (including Apollo x4, x6) use a register-based handshake instead of ring buffer connect commands:
+Apollo devices that use the AudioExtension path (including Apollo x4, x6, and all Gen 2 models) use a register-based handshake instead of ring buffer connect commands:

 - Write